Measuring the Inflaton Coupling in the CMB: The range of measurable inflaton couplings

-It is usually assumed reheating primarily produces bosons because quantum statistical effects lead to an enhancement of the rate, while they suppress the production of fermions due to Pauli's principle.
-However, fermions can also be produced, and they can also experience resonant enhancement \cite{Greene:1998nh}.
-This can have interesting implications even if the fermion production is sub-dominant compared to that of bosons, e.g.~for leptogenesis or gravitino production \cite{Giudice:1999fb,Greene:2000ew}.
-For the present discussion the fermion production is only relevant if it dominates the reheating process and sets $\Nreh$.
+It is usually assumed \corr{that} reheating primarily produces bosons because quantum statistical effects lead to an enhancement of the rate, while they suppress the production of fermions due to Pauli's principle.
+However, fermions can also be produced, and they can also experience resonant enhancement \cite{Greene:1998nh}.\footnote{This can have interesting implications even if the fermion production is sub-dominant compared to that of bosons, e.g.~for leptogenesis or gravitino production \cite{Giudice:1999fb,Greene:2000ew}.} For the present discussion the fermion production is only relevant if it dominates the reheating process and sets $\Nreh$.
 This requires that the coupling to fermions is considerably larger than that to light bosons.
-We here consider the production of a Dirac fermion $\psi$ of mass $m_\psi$ through a Yukawa coupling $y\phi\bar{\psi}\psi$.
+We here consider the production of a Dirac fermion $\psi$ of mass $m_\psi$ through a Yukawa coupling $y\Phi\bar{\psi}\psi$.
 A resonance parameter can be defined as $q=y^2\frac{\varphi^2}{\omega^2}$, which yields $q\sim \frac{y^2\varphi^2}{m_\phi^2}$ if the potential is approximately quadratic \cite{Greene:1998nh,Greene:2000ew}.
 The underlying mechanism for the resonant production of fermions is quite different from bosons.
-In particular, redshifting does not reduce the efficiency of the resonance, but rather helps to avoid Pauli blocking.
 Hence, we cannot use condition II) here.
 In spite of the differences in the underlying microphysics, it turns out that the condition $q\ll1$ still provides a good criterion to determine the largest coupling where reheating is perturbative \cite{Greene:1998nh}.\footnote{ It should be noted that the treatment used in \cite{Greene:1998nh} underestimates the fermion production in the presence of large bosonic occupation numbers \cite{Berges:2010zv}.
 This is, however, not relevant in the present discussion because in that case the coupling to bosons would set $\Nreh$. } The lower bound on $y$ can again be obtained from condition III).
 Comparing the perturbative decay rate $\Gamma_{\varphi\to\psi\psi}=\frac{y^2}{8\pi} m_\phi$ to $\Gamma_{\varphi\to\chi\chi}$ reveals that we can literally apply the lower bound in conditions \eqref{ConditionsScalar}-\eqref{VerySimpleConstraint} with the replacement $\frac{g}{m_\phi}\to y$.
 We finally arrive at the range

-\subsection{Gauge boson production from axion-like coupling.}
+\subsection{Gauge boson production from axion-like coupling}